SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 - Custom race creation, playable with cars, motorcycles, boats, or on foot.
 Players compete to set the fastest time.
 - Sports & health system: Players can train to carry more items and run longer.
 Poor nutrition causes deficiencies, reducing max health.
 - SOZ Hammer, an in-game mapping tool that eliminates the need for external editors.
 Players can create events and place objects in the world without admin intervention.
+- A Door locking system that can be added and customized directly in-game.

 ## Combat & Equipment
 - Custom weapon recoil and durability system.